felixwqp/felixwqp.github.io/_posts/2021-10-26-SD-load-balancing.md

 2. keep track of status of all resources while distributing request
 3. prevent single point failure

+Note:
+Layer 7 Application traffic: has info from app layer -> by request type to the server

 #### application on 3 places: